 Solution: Always disperse colloidal MCC in the water phase first, before adding fats, acids, high-sugar concentrations, or other ingredients.
 This is the single most important processing rule for colloidal MCC.

 What happens: In calcium-fortified beverages, dairy-based products, or hard water systems, calcium and magnesium ions compete with hydrogen bonding sites on MCC microfibrils, dramatically weakening the network.
-Products pass stability testing with deionized water in the lab but fail with the actual mineral-rich water used in production.
+The problem: Products often pass stability testing with deionized water in the lab, yet fail with the actual mineral-rich water used in production.

-Solution: Test with production-grade water and actual mineral addition levels during development.
-Pre-disperse colloidal MCC in soft water if possible, and validate the final formulation at maximum mineral concentration.
+Therefore, the solution is: Test with production-grade water and actual mineral addition levels during development.
+Specifically, pre-disperse colloidal MCC in soft water if possible, and then validate the final formulation at maximum mineral concentration.

 What happens: Formulators who observe poor suspension stability instinctively increase the colloidal MCC concentration.
-If the root cause is inadequate dispersion rather than insufficient dosage, increasing concentration only makes texture problems worse — producing a grainy, chalky mouthfeel and no improvement in suspension.
+Thus, if the root cause is inadequate dispersion rather than insufficient dosage, increasing concentration only makes texture problems worse — producing a grainy, chalky mouthfeel and no improvement in suspension.

 Solution: Diagnose the failure mode first.
 Check dispersion conditions before adjusting dosage.
 A well-dispersed 0.4% colloidal MCC will outperform a poorly dispersed 1.0%.